-Physics and physical measurement techniques are essential to diagnostics and therapies in modern medicine.
-This module concentrates on five major areas of medical physics: plain film X-ray imaging, X-ray computer tomography, nuclear medicine, ultrasound in medicine, and radiotherapy.
-The aim of the module is to demonstrate the application of basic physical principles to these important areas of medical physics.
+Physics and physical measurement techniques are essential to diagnostics and therapies in medicine.
+This module concentrates on five major areas: magnetic resonance imaging, nuclear medicine, radiotherapy, ultrasound in medicine and X-ray imaging and tomography.
+The aim of the module is to demonstrate the application of physical principles to these important areas of medical physics.

 To show how some of the physics learnt in a number of core modules may be applied in an important area outside of physics.

 This is an indicative module outline only to give an indication of the sort of topics that may be covered.
 Actual sessions held may differ.

 An introduction to some of the applications of physics in medicine.
 Five major topics:

 - Nuclear medicine